mackles/mackles.github.io/content/posts/distributed-processing-graph-colouring.md

 Greedy algorithms are locally optimised, which means that every step of the algorithm will only use local values (in this case only adjacent nodes to the current vertex).
 The drawbacks of this algorithm are that the solution depends on the order of the input vertices and that we will receive a sub-optimal solution as the algorithm won't (by definition) necessarily identify global optimizations.

 The simple way to mitigate this is to run the algorithm multiple times with a random sort being applied to each iteration and select the result with the fewest colours.
-Given the dataset is metadata (i.e data types and relationships) scaling issues are not a concern.
+Given the dataset is metadata (i.e. data types and relationships) scaling issues are not a concern.

 # Solution